hb827/humana_chatbot/README.md

 ### Discussion of ClinVec

 1. What are the 3 takeaways for this research?
+     a.
+ClinGraph is a knowledge graph representing "diagnosis codes (ICD9CM, ICD10CM, phecodes), laboratory tests (LOINC), medications (RxNorm, ATC), procedures (CPT), and other controlled clinical vocabularies (SNOMED CT, UMLS)".
+ClinGraph was used to create ClinVec, a set of embeddings of clinical terms.
+     b.
+ClinVec embedding similarity scores closely track expert judgments of the similarity of terms.
+In addition, the organization of the ClinVec space captures natural groupings of the concepts encoded by ClinVec - for example, organ systems.
+These facts, among other demonstrations provided by the authors, suggest that the ClinVec embedding space successfully captures the types of conceptual similarity that are most relevant in medical applications.
+     c.
+ClinVec embeddings can be used to fine-tune Large Language Models, resulting in improved accuracy scores in a question-answering task based on US Medical Licensing Exams as well as a dataset of medical questions collected from healthcare settings across 16 African countries.
+This success suggests that ClinVec embeddings may have broad utility in adapting LLMs to medical usecases.
 3. How could this research be important for Humana?
+     ClinVec embeddings could be used for a wide range of LLM applications in medical settings.
 4. How can you include this research into your Q/A chatbot?
+     There are two broad approaches for including ClinVec in a RAG QA chatbot like the one developed here.
+The first is to use ClinVec embeddings to improve upon the sentence embedding model, in order to improve retrieval relevance.
+The second is to use ClinVec embeddings to improve upon the question-answering model, in order to improve response accuracy.